nus-cs2103-AY2122S1/ip/docs/README.md

 ### Undoing previous command

-Duke lets you undo your last undo-able command, say goodbye to accidentally deleting a task! :grin:
+Duke lets you undo your last undo-able command, say goodbye to accidentally deleting a task!

 ### List tasks on your task list